Steinbeck-Lab/coconut/README.md

 ## About COCONUT

-COlleCtion of Open NatUral producTs (COCONUT) database is comprised of elucidated and predicted NPs collected from more than 50 open-source datasets, in addition to a web interface that can be used to browse, search, and download the NPs.
+COlleCtion of Open Natural prodUcTs (COCONUT) database is comprised of elucidated and predicted NPs collected from more than 50 open-source datasets, in addition to a web interface that can be used to browse, search, and download the NPs.
 The COCONUT web can be accessed at the following address: https://coconut.naturalproducts.net.

 ## Descriptor calculations
 COCONUT descriptors are calculated using our [microservices](https://github.com/Steinbeck-Lab/cheminformatics-python-microservice) more details could be found [here](https://api.naturalproducts.net/docs).